 - Impaired memory.

-Marijuana also affects brain development.
-When marijuana users begin using as teenagers, the drug may reduce thinking, memory, and learning functions and affect how the brain builds connections between the areas necessary for these functions.
-Marijuana’s effects on these abilities may last a long time or even be permanent.
+Cannabis also affects brain development.
+When cannabis users begin using as teenagers, the drug may reduce thinking, memory, and learning functions and affect how the brain builds connections between the areas necessary for these functions.
+Cannabis’s effects on these abilities may last a long time or even be permanent.

 Other Physical and Mental Effects